LambdaLabsML/distributed-training-guide/06-data-loading/README.md

 If one process is much faster, it will spend a lot of time waiting for the other processes to catch up.

+## Motivating Example

+While writing this guide, I noticed a drop in GPU utilization across all nodes when moving from single node to multi node.
+When training single node, the GPU power draw was at 80%, and when I went to multi node, it dropped to 60% across all nodes.

+It turns out data loading was consistently slower on one node, causing all nodes to wait for it to catch up!

+In this case, since data loading is relatively fast, simply updating the number of workers and the prefetch factor fixed it.
+In more complex examples, other optimizations or preprocessing may be needed.

 ## Measuring wait time

 We can measure this phenomena by adding some explicit `dist.barrier()` calls in our code with our timing wrapped around it: